AndresFPA/DependSim/README.md

 # DependSim
-Code used in the master thesis 'A Comparative Simulation Study on the Performance of Nonmonotonic Tests in Psychology' from Perez (2021).
+Code used in the master's thesis 'A Comparative Simulation Study on the Performance of Nonmonotonic Tests in Psychology' from Perez (2021).